adstriegel/cse20289-fa23/assignments/baseline/README.md

 ## Task 1: Clone the Class Repository

 In the first task, we will [clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) the class repository.
-Cloning will create a local copy that we can synchronize (pull) updates from the class repository.
+Cloning will create a local copy that we can synchronize (`fetch`) updates from the class repository.
 The class repository is public meaning that anyone can clone it which is what you will do in this first step.

-You will have read access (clone, pull) to the repository just as any member of the public.
+You will have read access (`clone`, `fetch`) to the repository just as any member of the public.
 The class repository can be found at the following location:

 [https://github.com/adstriegel/cse20289-fa23.git](https://github.com/adstriegel/cse20289-fa23.git)